Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Introduction sec:intro

 Many experiments have been designed to elucidate the behaviour of falling films, quite a number of which have focused on the effects of imposing forced perturbations of a specified frequency at the inlet~\cite[e.g.][]{liu1994, nosoko2004evolution}.
 Solitary waves and saturated almost periodic waves appear close to the inlet at low and high frequencies respectively.
 Further downstream, the flow is dominated by two-dimensional solitary-wave pulses and their mutual interactions~\citep{liu1994, vlachogiannis2001}.
 After a stage of weak interaction with each other, the two-dimensional solitary pulses experience a secondary instability and develop into three-dimensional localised structures, the highly non-trivial interaction of which eventually gives rise to interfacial turbulence~\citep{Demekhin2010}.

 It is clear, then, that a study of solitary pulses must lie at the heart of any endeavour to understand the dynamics of a falling film.
 In this work, we focus on two-dimensional pulses and, in particular, we offer a synthesis of long-wave model calculations and predictions based on fully nonlinear solutions of the Stokes equations.
 We consider unstable films for both acute and obtuse plate inclination angles, in each case examining steady (in a travelling frame of reference) solitary pulse solutions and bound-state solutions.
 Such solutions are themselves inherently unstable: the absolute/convective nature of this is examined using an adaptation of the classical Huerre--Monkewitz approach.
 Finally, we carry out numerical time-dependent simulations and demonstrate for the first time that an absolutely unstable flow can be regularised by increasing the intensity of the electric field, revealing a train of isolated pulses propagating along the film surface.

-A physical explanation is provided for this regularisation which relies on the fact that the pulse speed is increased by the electric field.
-Our approach encompasses the recently-developed weak interaction theories for a weighted-residual integral-boundary-layer film flow model~\citep[e.g.][]{Pradas2011}, and for the local, non-electrified gKS equation of~\citep{Duprat2009,Tseluiko2010a,Tseluiko2012}, which themselves build on the earlier work of~\cite{elphick1991interacting,ei1994equation,balmforth1995solitary} \cite[see also][for a general review for local equations]{sandstede2002stability}, and the non-local electrified gKS equation~\citep{lin2015coherent}, and provides an application of these theories to a concrete physical example.
+Although our study is restricted to two-dimensional dynamics, it is important to recognise the potentiality for transverse instabilities.
+Recently \cite{tomlin2017three} studied the spatiotemporal dynamics of electrified falling films using a multidimensional non-local Kuramoto--Sivashinsky model equation.
+They found that purely transverse modes for a flat film can become unstable for obtuse inclination angles or when the electric Weber number exceeds a certain threshold value.
+Despite this finding, two-dimensional studies are nevertheless of importance since two-dimensional states are visited during three-dimensional time evolution \cite[e.g.][]{kalliadasis2011falling} or may act as a preferred state in a controlled system \cite[e.g.][]{gomes2017stabilizing}.
+We also note that the transverse instability of fully-nonlinear electrified two-dimensional travelling-waves has yet to be assessed.